 Interest Rate Risk.
 General interest rate fluctuations and changes in credit spreads on floating rate loans may have a substantial negative impact on the Fund's investments and investment opportunities and, accordingly, may have a material adverse effect on the Fund's rate of return on invested capital, the Fund's net investment income and the Fund's NAV.
 Certain of the Fund's debt investments will have variable interest rates that reset periodically based on benchmarks such as SOFR and the prime rate, so an increase in interest rates may make it more difficult for issuers to service their obligations under the debt investments that the Fund will hold.
 In addition, to the extent the Fund borrows money to make investments, its returns will depend, in part, upon the difference between the rate at which it borrows funds and the rate at which it invests those funds.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on the Fund's net investment income to the extent it uses debt to finance its investments.
+The Fund may be subject to heightened interest rate risk in times of monetary policy change and/or uncertainty, such as when the U.S. Federal Reserve adjusts a quantitative easing program and/or changes rates.
 In periods of rising interest rates, the Fund's cost of funds would increase, which could reduce its net investment income.
 In general, rising interest rates will negatively impact the price of a fixed rate debt instrument and falling interest rates will have a positive effect on price.
 Adjustable rate instruments also react to interest rate changes in a similar manner, although generally to a lesser degree (depending, however, on the characteristics of the reset terms, including the index chosen, frequency of reset and reset caps or floors, among other factors).
 From time to time, the Fund may be exposed to medium- to long-term spread duration securities.
 Longer spread duration securities have a greater adverse price impact to increases in interest rates.
 Interest rate sensitivity is generally more pronounced and less predictable in instruments with uncertain payment or prepayment schedules.